 The F1 LT is a light and powerful boot.
 Its Carbon Grilamid LFT shell is stiffened up with power-enhancing carbon fiber that boosts performance and supports the boot’s progressive flex.
 In the cuff, SCARPA incorporated its 3D Lambda Torsion Frame, which has an in-molded reinforced I-beam and raised ribs for lateral stability.
 That bolsters the boot’s downhill performance.

 The design lets SCARPA maintain performance without having to add more material and weight.
 A floating BOA closure on the lower boot, which also has an integrated gaiter, gave the boot a pressure-point-free fit.

-Paired with a fast-buckle closure and power strap on the cuff, transitioning between runs was lightning fast.
-I had enough resistance on the way down that I could carve and edge.
-And the gaiter kept my feet warm and kept melting snow out.
+Paired with a fast-buckle closure and power strap on the cuff, the boot transitions between runs lightning fast.
+We had enough resistance on the way down that we could carve and edge.
+And the gaiter kept our feet warm and kept melting snow out.

 SCARPA’s friction-free ski/walk mechanism had an exceptional 72-degree range of motion.
-Three forward lean positions let me dial this boot in to suit my stance.
-And though I hope to never need them, the boots have integrated RECCO reflectors to help patrollers and emergency personnel find me in an emergency.
+Three forward lean positions let us dial this boot in to suit our stance.
+And though we hope to never need them, the boots have integrated RECCO reflectors to help patrollers and emergency personnel find us in an emergency.

 - Flex: 100

 - Narrow-fitting and not workable due to the ultra-thin shell

 For most skiers, the standard Maestrale is a solid choice.
 With a flex rating of 110, it can handle what most skiers throw at it.
 A 60-degree range of motion gives lots of room for comfortable hiking uphill.
 And the fast Speed Lock XT ski/walk mode lever is easy and intuitive.